 The clearance between the front tire and the fender is reduced and the tire can hit the fender when going on bumps and may lead to a crash.

 Pros of Shortening the Shock Absorbers

 This can lower your seat from 1/2ʺ to 2ʺ.

 Getting the shock absorbers and front forks of your motorcycle shortened by an expert suspension mechanic is not cheap and can cost you around $500 and aftermarket shock absorbers will cost you much more than that.

 There is a reduction in ground clearance, and you must be careful when driving off-road or on bumpy roads.

 However, this method is far better compared to lowering the shock absorber using aftermarket linkage.

-Is it bad to lower my motorcycle?|
+Is it bad to lower a motorcycle?

-|It may not be bad to lower your motorcycle.
-However, you must understand that lowering your motorcycle will make you compromise on riding quality and handling of your motorcycle, and also costs you money.
-You must discuss with your mechanic to understand the implications before proceeding further.|
+However, you must understand that lowering your motorcycle can make you compromise on riding quality and handling of your motorcycle, and it also costs you money.